openboxes/openboxes/README.md

 #### Basic setup instructions for developers

-If you are a user/implementer, please check out our [Installation](wiki/Installation) page.
+These instructions are for developers only.
+If you are a user/implementer, please check out our [Installation](https://github.com/openboxes/openboxes/wiki/Installation) page.

 ##### Install dependencies